matuteiglesias/journal/content/SEO/2024-08-26_SEO_Optimization_and_Structuring_for_Academic_Pape.md

 **🕒 15:25–16:27**
 **🏷️ Labels**: SEO, Academic Writing, Paper Development, Economic Models, Leontieff Model
 **📂 Project**: SEO
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop and optimize an academic paper for publication on arXiv, with a focus on enhancing search engine optimization ([[SEO]]) and structuring the content effectively.
+The session aimed to develop and optimize an academic paper for publication on arXiv, with a focus on enhancing search engine [[optimization]] ([[SEO]]) and structuring the content effectively.

 ### Key Activities
 - Discussed the organization and structuring of notes for a new paper, emphasizing the need for clarity and collaboration.